mainmatter/ember-promise-modals/README.md

 ```

 The CSS animations which are applied by the custom CSS class _must_ end in
 `-out` to make the animations trigger the modal removal.
-To ensure proper
-behavior, a `timeout` option is avaialble as well which will remove the modal
-directly.
-The default timeout can be adjusted on the `modals` service using the
-`outAnimationTimeout` property.
-The timeout will be set to `0` in tests.

 #### Examples